CHAPTER 4 - LESSON 2

 • Long-Term time frames are used by traders who hold positions for several weeks or months.

-It’s important for traders to choose a chart type and time frame that best suits their trading strategy and style.
+It’s important for traders to choose a forex chart analysis type and time frame that best suits their trading strategy and style.
 Keep in mind that different chart types and time frames can provide different information and may lead you to different trading decisions.

 To recap, charts are a key tool for technical analysis.
 Expert analysts use line charts, bar charts, and candlestick charts to assess different price actions.
 Based on their trading style, they review the chart’s data over short-term, medium-term, or long-term time frames to identify trading opportunities.